ACCESSIBLE. ACCOUNTABLE. EFFECTIVE.

 Standing Up For Women

 I will always fight for a woman’s right to choose and the right to privacy.
-Reproductive issues are medical issues, and they should be kept private between a woman and her doctor.
+Reproductive issues are health care issues, and they should be kept private between a woman and her doctor.
 Despite all our progress, women are still fighting for equal health care, equal pay, equal representation, equal respect, and equal rights.

 When the Supreme Court struck down Roe, it took reproductive health care decisions from women.
 I will continue to fight to ensure women’s rights are restored and protected.
-I also support legislation that would provide paid family and medical leave benefits, making it easier for women to return to work particularly after the pandemic.

 Improving Public Education and Higher Education